 This study was published in Boston University’s journal of humanities and the classics Arion (21.3 Winter 2014) as ‘Rembrandt: Turn of the Key’, and presented at the World Conference on Fraternalism, Freemasonry and History: Research on Ritual, History and Civil Society in Paris at the Bibliothèque Nationale.
 A related essay, also written by Zhenya Gershman was published in Getting the Third Degree: Fraternalism Freemasonry and History as “Rembrandt’s Secret”.

 A presentation on this study was given at the Sixth Annual ESSWE Conference: Western Esotericism and Deviance in Erfurt this past June.
-Two papers on this research project Dürer’s Enigma: A Kabbalistic Revelation in Melencolia §I paper was published by Brill's Journal Aries 18.2.
+As a result of this research project Dürer’s Enigma: A Kabbalistic Revelation in Melencolia §I paper was published by Brill's Journal Aries 18.2.